astirpe/koozic/docs/music/actions.rst

    Run
       Start the conversion process.
 More precisely, flag the converter to be ready for conversion.
       The conversion automatically starts in the background within 2 minutes.

+   Update Events
+      Retrieve all the events of the artists thanks to BandsInTown.